An SO(3)-monopole cobordism formula relating Donaldson and Seiberg-Witten invariants: Construction of the space of global splicing data

-where $\sO(\ft,\fs,\sP,g_{\sP})$ is the space appearing in Theorem \ref{thm:GlobalSplicingDataOverlaps} and points in
+where $\sO(\ft,\fs,\sP)$ is the space appearing in Theorem \ref{thm:GlobalSplicingDataOverlaps} and points in

-are identified by the relation $\sim$ if their images under the crude splicing maps are equal.
-Thus, the space $\bar\sM^{\vir}_{\ft,\fs}$ is the homotopy pushout of the diagram \eqref{eq:GlobalSplicingCD} in the sense of the following lemma.
+are identified by the relation $\sim$ if their images under the crude splicing maps $\bga''_{\ft,\fs,\sP}$ and $\bga''_{\ft,\fs,\sP'}$ defined in \eqref{eq:CrudeSplicingMapExplicit} are equal.
+Therefore the space $\bar\sM^{\vir}_{\ft,\fs}$ is, up to the action of $\fS_\ell$ on partitions, the homotopy pushout of the diagram \eqref{eq:GlobalSplicingCD} in the sense of the following lemma.